abstracta/wiresham/README.md

 # Wiresham
 Simple TCP service mocking tool for replaying [Wireshark](https://www.wireshark.org/) captured service traffic.

-This project is inspired in other like [WireMock](http://wiremock.org/), [mountebank](http://www.mbtest.org/) and [MockTCPServer](https://github.com/CloudRacer/MockTCPServer) but provides following features that are partially supported for some tools:
+This project is inspired in other tools like [WireMock](http://wiremock.org/), [mountebank](http://www.mbtest.org/) and [MockTCPServer](https://github.com/CloudRacer/MockTCPServer), but provides following features that are partially supported by listed tools:
   * TCP mocking support, with async messages sent (i.e: allows sending welcome messages which are not supported by mountebank).
   * Load mocking specification from Wireshark `.json` dump files and provides a reduced `.yaml` format for easy versioning.
   * Allows to easily run the mock embedded in Java projects for easy testing